What are the Effects of Medicinal Cannabis for the Treatment of Back Pain?

 his is one reason why we experience significant pain reduction when we consume cannabis.
 The cannabinoids activate the endocannabinoid system and prompt it to control pain perception and reduce inflammation.

-In addition to interacting with the endocannabinoid system, the cannabinoids can also interact with other receptors responsible for chronic pain and inflammation as well.
+In addition to interacting with the endocannabinoid system, the cannabinoids can also interact with other receptors responsible for pain and inflammation as well.

 Some of these receptors include the adenosine receptors as well as the vanilloid receptor.
 The interaction of the cannabinoids with these other systems makes cannabis a powerful and effective painkiller.

-But unlike opioid-based painkillers though, cannabinoids are safer since they typically don't cause an overdose.
-Consuming cannabis for chronic pain control will not significantly affect your breathing and heart rhythm like strong prescription painkillers do.
+But unlike opioid-based painkillers though, cannabinoids are safer since they typically don’t cause an overdose.
+Consuming cannabis for pain control will not significantly affect your breathing and heart rhythm like strong prescription painkillers do.

 These effects on the different receptors make cannabinoids a vital key to the effectiveness of cannabis as a treatment option for back pain.

-CBD pain relief and discomfort
+- CBD relieves pain and discomfort

 While many people find relief from back pain when they consume cannabis, some people though are hesitant to try it because of cannabis’ psychoactive effects.